davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 ## CS 161 - Intro to Computer Science

-### Hwk: Getting Started with C
+### Hwk: Getting Started on C

-This is the first part of a multi-part primer on C. You will be programming a simple interactive program in C, and getting familiarized with your programming environment on Linux.
+This is the first part of a multi-part primer on C, a lower-level language that is commonly used in systems programming.
+This tutorial is written for students who have prior experience in another language (say, Java), so you will often see me making comparisons to language features found in Java.

 #### ZyBooks Reading